slashmatti/fsninja/README.md

 ### CRUD App
 Manage and look at plots of sensor data.
+Built with React frontend, Django-Ninja backend, postgresql database and Django-Ninja-JWT authentication.

 ### Instructions
 1. clone this repo